Should I train to work as a Veterinary Technician?

 According to U.S. News & World Support, veterinary technologists and technicians ranked #20 in Best Health Care Support Jobs.
-This ranking is based on factors such as salary, job market, future growth, stress, and work-life balance.
+This ranking is based on factors such as median salary, unemployment rate, 10-year growth, stress, and work-life balance.

 Also, in California, the demand and pay for veterinary techs is very promising and is among the best in the United States.
-The BLS shows that California has the second highest employment level with 9,070 estimated jobs, and also ranks fourth in pay, with an annual mean wage of $39,410.
+The BLS shows that California has the third highest employment level with 8,950 estimated jobs, and also ranks fourth in pay, with an annual mean wage of $47,580.

 Veterinary technicians will usually work in animal hospitals and private clinics.
 They may also be working at colleges, universities, humane societies, and laboratories, the BLS reports.